[Book Review] How Do I Sexy? By Mx Nillin Lore

 Privilege and oppression exists as a huge and complex system of intersecting identities.
 This means that, when designing products with the LGBTQ+ community in mind, it’s important to consider other intersections of identity and experience as well.

 For example, the sex toy industry has a huge and ongoing racism problem.
 “Historically, “flesh” dildos and vibrators were the color of Caucasian skin,” writes Hallie Lieberman.
-This is still a common occurrence and, when toys are available in other skin colours, companies often market them using problematic or even outright racist language.
+This is still a common occurrence and, when sex toy designs are available in other skin colours at all, companies often market them using problematic or even outright racist language.
 In the same article Shani Hart, CEO of the Hart’s Desires boutique in the D.C. area, calls out the “racist and derogatory” packaging and marketing copy that still appears far too often in this industry.

 Disability inclusion matters, too, and it’s important to remember that disability doesn’t look just one way.
 Disabled writer, advocate, and sex worker Ruby Rousson writes that “Nearly every toy I’ve come across has not been designed with accessibility in mind.
 Whilst we’re slowly getting there, we’re not there yet.”
 Size, weight, shape, button size and placement, positioning, care and cleaning, and noise are just some of the factors you’ll need to consider when it comes to disability-friendly sex toy design.
 Even then, you should probably avoid claiming that your toy is “good for disabled people” without specifying what that actually means.